Last Updated: July 19, 2024

 Career

-In 1912, Laurel began working with Ted Desmond on tour in the Netherlands and in Belgium as the comedy double act known as the Barto Bros.
+In 1912, Stan began working with Ted Desmond on tour in the Netherlands and in Belgium as the comedy double act known as the Barto Bros.
 Laurel left England for the United States shortly afterward but maintained a lifelong friendship with Desmond.
 He joined the Fred Karno troupe of actors, which also included a young Charlie Chaplin.
-The troupe broke up in the spring of 1914 and Laurel joined with two other former performers, Edgar and Ethel Hurley, to form The Keystone Trio.
+The troupe broke up in the spring of 1914, and Laurel joined with two other former performers, Edgar and Ethel Hurley, to form The Keystone Trio.
 He later teamed up with Alice and Baldwin Cooke to form the Stan Jefferson Trio.

-In 1921, he adopted the stage name of Laurel at the suggestion of Mae Dahlberg, whom he would go on to have a personal and professional relationship with.
+In 1921, Stan adopted the stage name Laurel at the suggestion of Mae Dahlberg, whom he would go on to have a personal and professional relationship with.
 He also began booking film roles.
 In 1924, he had given up stage work to work in film full-time under a contract with Joe Rock for 12 two-reel comedies.
 These included "Mandarin Mix-Up," "Somewhere in Wrong," "Monsieur Don't Care," and "The Sleuth," among others.
 Laurel was credited for directing or co-directing ten silent shorts between 1925 and 1927.
 Though he did not appear in any of them, actor and comedian Oliver Hardy did.

 Oliver Hardy (R) and Stan Laurel (L) (Getty Images)

-During the 1930s, Laurel was involved in a dispute with Hal Roach, who was the head of Roach Studios with whom Laurel and Hardy had a contract.
-This resulted in temporary hiatus of working with Hardy until the dispute was settled.
+During the 1930s, Laurel was involved in a dispute with Hal Roach, who was the head of Roach Studios, with whom Laurel and Hardy had a contract.
+This resulted in a temporary hiatus of working with Hardy until the dispute was settled.
 Their first feature film together following the dispute came in 1939 with the release of "A Chump at Oxford."

 In 1941, Laurel and Hardy signed a contract at 20th Century Fox to make ten films in five years.
 They later signed another contract with Metro-Goldwyn-Meyer, which resulted in two more features.
 In 1947, Laurel and Hardy went on a six-week tour of the United Kingdom performing variety shows, which included a performance in front of King George VI and his consort Queen Elizabeth.

 The duo continued working together throughout the rest of the 1940s and into the 1950s until Hardy's death in 1957.
 Laurel was reportedly devasted by his death and never fully recovered from it.
-He refused to perform on stage or act in another film, as he had no interest in working without Hardy.
+He refused to perform onstage or act in another film, as he had no interest in working without Hardy.
 However, he remained gracious to his fans and spent much time answering fan mail and talking with fans on the phone.

 Personal Life

 Laurel had been a heavy smoker throughout his life until suddenly quitting around 1960.
-In February of 1965, he suffered a sudden heart attack and died quietly while being treated by a nurse.
+In February 1965, he suffered a sudden heart attack and died quietly while being treated by a nurse.
 His funeral was attended by friends and colleagues like Buster Keaton and Dick Van Dyke.
 He was interred in Forest Lawn-Hollywood Hills Cemetery.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.